 Project-Based Voucher Waiting Lists

 The Housing Choice Voucher program offers two housing options: the tenant-based and project-based.
 The tenant-based program allows assisted households to use a voucher at open rental markets units.
-The tenant-based program waiting list is currently closed.
-Project-based voucher waiting lists are open.
+Project-based voucher waiting lists are open for those who live or work in Anaheim.
 The program offers rental housing options at specific housing locations.
 You may you apply for all the buildings that meet your family's needs.
 See tabs below for specific building descriptions and to apply to the waiting lists.

 Multifamily and Senior Projects

 PBV housing locations offer a variety of housing options.
 Some buildings are intended for families, while others are age restricted, intended for seniors only.
 AHA also offers a number of PBV locations that provide amenities and/or services specifically for persons with disabilities.
 For these buildings, you must contact the referral agency listed by the property in order to be placed on that property-specific waiting list.

 To apply for PBV family and senior housing options, complete the online application.
 You must apply to each housing site that you are interested in by checking the location during the application process.
 Please remember that the PBV waiting lists below are open only for the Live/Work preference and you must be eligible for that preference to apply.
 The work preference is only granted if you are able to provide proof you work at least 40 hours per month in the City of Anaheim to qualify for the preference.